CompChimera/videojs-ga-videocloud/README.md

 Google Analytics plugin for the Brightcove player.

-*Note this is not compatible with the Brightcove Smart Player which uses a different plugin architecture and API.*

 This plugin was forked from the open source plugin written for video.js [videojs.ga](https://github.com/mickey/videojs-ga) to add changes specific to the Brightcove Player.
 Main changes from the original:

 - The video ID and name are read from the player and tracked as the event label.
 - Works with the standard (iframe) embed and direct player links: If a tracker is set in the plugin options, the Google universal analytics script will be loaded.
-- Event names tracked are those used by the Smart Player plugins, where applicable.
+- Default event names match those used by an implemnt of Google Analytics for an older Brightcove player version for continuity.
 Event names can be customised / localised with plugin options.
 - The plugin will not track events when the player is viewed in the Video Cloud Studio.

 ## Getting Started

 - If you want to self-host, download the plugin from `dist/` and place on your server.
-Alternatively use the version hosted by [unpkg](https://unpkg.com) at https://unpkg.com/videojs-ga-videocloud@dist/videojs-ga-videocloud.min.js.js
+Alternatively use the version hosted by [unpkg](https://unpkg.com) at https://unpkg.com/videojs-ga-videocloud/dist/videojs.ga.videocloud.min.js

 ### Studio configuration